Operationalizing the Research Program at Homebase

 How I Approached the Problem

-I used industry-standard research methods to develop a scalable approach to this problem.
+I used industry-standard research methods to develop a scaleable approach to this problem.

 For my initial, qualitative discovery I focused on current employee actions and perceptions.
 I interviewed over 20 Homebase employees to hear about their recruitment and qualitative research efforts.
 I wanted to understand how stakeholders used the current operating model by learning their processes and by identifying pain points.